 Robin Benway: Won’t Be Slowed Down!

-This week, with her book in stores and her appearance schedule filling up, Robin talked with How I Travel about vacationing with her family, why she loves Italy and how she stays healthy abroad.
+This week, Robin talked with How I Travel about vacationing with her family, why she loves Italy and how she stays healthy abroad.

 My first travel memory was when I was five years old, flying with my family to visit my grandparents.